 The parlour that I go to is very reputed.
 They had shoe covers, temperature check, PPE thing to put on (which they charged us with) and they were sanitizing everything continuously.
 I never doubted that because I know they are good at their service.
 There were a couple of other customers, all wearing masks and sitting distant from each other.
 I did not feel uncomfortable at this point.

 As expected, the (senior) stylist suggested the cysteine treatment which I had done last time.
-My husband showed her pictures and gave her strict instructions about how he wants my hair to look.
+My partner showed her pictures and gave her strict instructions about how he wants my hair to look.
 She said, ‘Ma’am was scared last time so I did not make it too short!’

 I told her, ‘Just do what he says this time!!
 Anyway for the next few months, I am confined to home!
 Even if it looks bad, it doesn’t matter!’
 This made her feel bad because she immediately said that my hair had looked good last time, and she will surely make it look nice this time too.